 After lunch, spend the afternoon hiking in the Mount Kumgang area – ‘The Diamond Mountain’ – a series of peaks and canyons rising above Korea’s eastern seaboard and regarded since time immemorial as one of the most scenic regions in East Asia.
 A 8 km (round-trip) hike to a scenic ‘Nine-Dragons’ waterfall will take us through forests, along mountain streams and by emerald pools.

-Back to the hotel, you can relax in the facilities of Kumgangsan's hot spa or treat yourself to a massage (approx 10-15 USD).
+OPTIONAL: Back to the hotel, you can relax in the facilities of Kumgangsan's hot spa or treat yourself to a massage (approx 10-15 USD).
 This is a highlight of any trip to North Korea.

 Drive back north to Wonsan in the morning then visit Former Wonsan Railway Station Revolutionary Site which was used as a preserved Japanese colonial era train station, waiting room, guesthouse, and the train which future President Kim Il Sung rode to Pyongyang during the liberation of the country in 1945.